-- Engagement– All Food Trucks (other than University Food Trucks) must be engaged through a third party Food Truck manager who has agreed to source Food Trucks which satisfy Stanford’s Food Truck and other applicable policies.
-Students groups must consult with Student Activities & Leadership before engaging any Food Trucks.
-If no Food Truck manager has been engaged by the University, then Food Trucks may only serve Campus with approval by Business Affairs, Parking & Transportation Services, Department of Public Safety and either (a) the Office of Special Events and Protocol (for Special Event Food Trucks engaged by anyone other than a student group) or (b) Student Activities & Leadership (for Special Event Food Trucks engaged by student groups).
+Engagement– Only Stanford students, faculty and staff may engage a Food Truck.
+Food Trucks may only be engaged to serve at University events.
+All Food Trucks must be engaged through a food truck manager who has agreed to source Food Trucks which satisfy Stanford’s Food Truck and other applicable policies.
+Student groups must consult with Student Activities & Leadership before engaging any Food Trucks.
+Food Trucks may only serve Campus with approval by Business Affairs, Parking & Transportation Services, Department of Public Safety and either (a) the Office of Special Events and Protocol (for Special Event Food Trucks engaged by anyone other than a student group) or (b) Student Activities & Leadership (for Special Event Food Trucks engaged by student groups).

-- Parking– Food Trucks may park only in locations approved by Parking & Transportation Services and Department of Public Safety in order to ensure that they are: that are safe and accessible; do not block sidewalks, fire lanes or streets; do not interfere with traffic or University activities; and are consistent with all Campus parking rules, regulations and other policies.
+Parking– Food Trucks may park only in locations approved by Parking & Transportation Services and Department of Public Safety in order to ensure that the locations are safe and accessible; do not block sidewalks, fire lanes or streets; do not interfere with traffic or University activities; and are consistent with all Campus parking rules, regulations and other policies.

-- Permit–Food Trucks other than University Food Trucks must display dated, timed and location-specific documentation indicating that they are entitled to provide food services at that time and in that location.
-The documentation may be issued by Parking & Transportation Services or a Food Truck manager engaged by the University.
+Permit–Food Trucks must display dated, timed and location-specific documentation indicating that they are entitled to provide food services at that time and in that location.
+The documentation may be issued by Parking & Transportation Services or a food truck manager engaged by the University.

-- Insurance– Other than University Food Trucks, each Food Truck must carry Commercial General Liability, Worker’s Compensation Liability, and Automobile Liability Insurance coverage and limits as specified by the University including an additional endorsement that names Stanford University as an additional insured party.
+Insurance– Each Food Truck must carry Commercial General Liability, Worker’s Compensation Liability, and Automobile Liability Insurance coverage and limits as specified by the University including an additional endorsement that names Stanford University as an additional insured party.
 See Appendix C for specific insurance requirements.